smoeding/puppet-openssl/README.md

 lrwxrwxrwx 1 root root   18 Jul 14 13:27 /etc/ssl/certs/4f06f81d.0 -> /usr/local/share/ca-certificates/letsencrypt-ca.crt
 ```

 On RedHat based distributions certificate is stored in `/etc/pki/ca-trust/source/anchors` using a `.crt` extension.
-The module uses the `update-ca-trust` script and also the `certutil` binary to add the certificate to the system-wide NSS database in `/etc/pki/nssdb`.
+The module uses the `update-ca-trust` script (included in the `ca-certificates` package) and also the `certutil` binary to add the certificate to the system-wide NSS database in `/etc/pki/nssdb`.

 ### Install a certificate and key using defaults